Encode-guidelines/guidelines/docs/terminology.md

 hero_height: is-small
 ---

 **3D Modelling/3D Imaging**: 3D modelling is the production of a 3D reconstruction of a lost, damaged or conjectured object or structure via specialized software.
 The difference with 3D imaging is that this one technologically captures an existing object via scanning, photographing, or otherwise accurately capturing the surface, geometry or volume of the original object.

 **Authority list**: an authority list is a controlled vocabulary you can create if you want to save repeatable information, enforcing consistency within your corpus/database.
-You may want to generate authority lists about persons, places, institutions, and so on within your corpus/database or to refer to external authority lists (such as Pleiades, LGPN, EAGLE Vocabularies…).
+ You may want to generate authority lists about persons, places, institutions, and so on within your corpus/database or to refer to external authority lists

-**Command line**:
+  (such as Pleiades, LGPN, EAGLE Vocabularies…).

+**Command line**: or command-line interface (CLI) is is a means of interacting with a device or computer program with commands from a user or client, and responses from the device or program, in the form of lines of text

 **CURL**: